nf-core/website/markdown/developers/review_checklist.md

 Think about that _before_ writing the code and opening the pull-request, as breaking down a PR into multiple ones can be tricky.
 As a rule of thumb, a PR should not add more than one sub-workflow, a sub-workflow should not contain more than ten steps.
 A PR can modify multiple sub-workflows, as long as the changes are related.

-The role of the reviewer is to check for adherence to the central principles of nf-core and sanger-tol (reproducibility, execellent reporting, documented, keeping to the template etc.,).
+The role of the reviewer is to check for adherence to the central principles of nf-core and sanger-tol (reproducibility, excellent reporting, documented, keeping to the template etc.,).
 Here we provide a general set of suggestions when doing pipeline reviews:

 The instructions below are subject to interpretation and specific scenarios.
 If in doubt, please ask for feedback.